Best time to visit Taiwan

 When to visit Taiwan in winter

-Despite its subtropical climate, Taiwan’s winters can be colder than what most travellers expect.
+Despite its subtropical climate, Taiwan’s winters can be colder than what most travelers expect.
 Average temperatures range between 15°C and 20°C - a big difference when compared to the 30°C+ temperatures at other times of the year.
 But winters here are not severe, and are definitely not as cold as they get in nearby Japan.

 Winter weather in Taiwan can bring fog, cloudy skies, and cool temperatures, especially in the north.
 However, winter can also be the best time to visit Taiwan if you plan on exploring the country’s top urban destinations.
 There are plenty of things to see and do indoors in cities like Taipei, Kaohsiung, and Taichung.
 To sum up, winter in Taiwan can be chilly, but there’s nothing that a few layers of clothing can’t fix.